tensorflow/models/slim/README.md

 However, for ImageNet, you have to follow the instructions [here](https://github.com/tensorflow/models/blob/master/inception/README.md#getting-started).
 Note that you first have to sign up for an account at image-net.org.
-Also, the download can take several hours, and uses about 500MB.
+Also, the download can take several hours, and could use up to 500GB.

 ## Creating a TF-Slim Dataset Descriptor.